thihanmoekyaw/thihanmoekyaw.github.io/about/index.md

 ## Experiences

-I am a Research Software Engineer at the [National Center for Supercomputing Applications (NCSA)](https://www.ncsa.illinois.edu/), as part of the [Data Analytics team](https://www.ncsa.illinois.edu/expertise/data-analytics/).
+I am currently a Research Software Engineer at the [National Center for Supercomputing Applications (NCSA)](https://www.ncsa.illinois.edu/), the birthplace of the [Mosaic Browser](https://en.wikipedia.org/wiki/Mosaic_(web_browser)).
+I am part of the [Data Analytics team](https://www.ncsa.illinois.edu/expertise/data-analytics/).
 I work with researchers and industry partners to implement and deploy AI and ML researches into practical settings.
 I also provide software architectures and trainings for the use of high performance computing systems.

 In my free times, advice non-profits and startups related to AGI research as part of my interest towards safe development of AGI researches and progresses.